StudioGalt/Sign-Language-Mocap-Archive/README.md

 14) We can modify these files?

 Absolutely.
 That is point of this project.
+Retarget to your characters.

 15) Can I use this for other languages other than ASL?

 If you know a sign in another language matches an ASL one, or how to modify an existing motion to do so go for it.
-Please advise as well, if this project ever does tackle other languages reusing we would a great aid.
+Please advise as well, if this project ever does tackle other languages reusing existing motions would be a great aid.

 16) Can use this for machine learning?

 Going to split this in two.
-For translation, but I have requests for that though, one test it, and don't test on the unwilling.
+For translation, but I have requests for that, one test it, and don't test on the unwilling.
 We're quite skeptical of how well machine learning will translate to various sign languages, but would love to be wrong.
 For artistic AI, yes, but we please other artists decision to not want to be used my artistic AIs.

 17) Can we use them for NFT?